Skip to main content

 info

-Wide multi event Tables
+Wide multi event tables

-Multi event table must contain the following columns:
+The multi event table must contain the following columns:

 • User ID: The ID of the user that performed the event.